 Pumpkin is everyone’s favorite fall-time vegetable.
 But did you know it is also packed with disease-fighting nutrients?
 Pumpkins have actually been deemed a “super food,” and for good reason.
 They contain powerful antioxidants known as carotenoids that can protect cells from free radical damage.
 They also offer fiber, calcium, iron, magnesium, copper, folate, potassium and vitamins A , C, E and K. Canned pumpkin is packed with these nutrients too.

 As always, this recipe is vegan, gluten-free, peanut-free and soy-free.
 It also has a nut-free option if you replace the almond milk with another non-dairy milk option such as oat, hemp, rice or coconut.
-The recipe is naturally sweetened with dates making it refined-sugar free.
+You can also replace the almonds with oats or coconut cream.
+The recipe is naturally sweetened with fruit (dates) making it refined-sugar free.

 I included an optional ingredient below: blackstrap molasses.
 Its flavor pairs well with the ginger flavor.
 I love blackstrap molasses mainly because it is such a great source of vegan iron, but it also provides calcium, potassium, vitamin B6, magnesium, copper and more!

-I hope you enjoy this nutritious protein shake as much as I do.
+I hope you enjoy this nutritious pumpkin smoothie as much as I do.
 And I look forward to creating more pumpkin-based recipes for you all in the weeks ahead.
-I’m thinking about making pumpkin granola, pumpkin soup and a vegan/nut-free/gluten-free pumpkin pie!
-I would love to hear in the comments below what you think and if you have any other pumpkin recipe requests.
+Please let me know in the comments below if you have any requests!

-If you make this Pumpkin Pie Protein Shake I would love to see!
+If you make this Vegan Pumpkin Pie Smoothie I would love to see!
 Please snap a pic and tag @eatingbyelaine so I can see your creations!
 Happy (almost) fall, everyone!Print

 - 1 tablespoon chia seeds

-- optional: 1 teaspoon blackstrap molasses (for added iron, calcium, potassium, vitamin B6, magnesium, copper and more)
+- 1 teaspoon blackstrap molasses (for added iron, calcium, potassium, vitamin B6, magnesium, copper and more)